frasertajima/emergency-response-simulation/README.md

 - **Scene files download location**: When saving scenes, files are saved to your browser's default download directory.
 This is a browser security restriction.

+- **Limited leakage**: This first version is only 120 seconds at most.

 ## Troubleshooting

 ### "nvfortran not found"